 5.12 A direct payment recipient will be subject to terms and conditions of use which will be set out in the direct payment agreement.
 The terms and conditions mainly require that the payments are used to meet the needs specified in their care and support plan.

 5.13 The money cannot be used to fund goods or services that would normally be part of existing public services or the responsibility of other public bodies, including health service, public amenities and housing authorities. https://www.gov.uk/government/publications/care-act-statutory-guidance/care-and-support-statutory-guidance.

 5.14 The use of a direct payment to pay a family member living in the same household as the person with care and support needs will not be permitted except in exceptional circumstances.
+The Covid-19 pandemic may be the cause of such exceptional circumstances.
 Where the care manager believes these exceptional circumstances exist, they can submit a request to their line manager.
 The request must evidence clear reasons for the request.
-Any agreement for exceptional circumstances in one case will not set a precedent for future cases and must be approved in writing by the Council before any such payments are made to the family member.
+Any agreement for exceptional circumstances in one case will not set a precedent for future cases and must be approved in writing by the council before any such payments are made to the family member.

 6. Calculating the amount of the personal budget